nio-blocks/filter/README.md

 Filter
 ======
-The Filter block will compare an incoming signal to a condition, evaluated as python code.
-If the condition is met, the signal will emit from the *True* terminal.
-If the condition is not met, the signal will emit from the *False* terminal.
+The Filter block will evaluate an incoming signal against a conditional expression.
+If the condition is met, the signal will emit from the **true** terminal.
+If the condition is not met, the signal will emit from the **false** terminal.

 Properties
 ----------
 - **conditions**: A list of strings to be evaluated as filter conditions.
-- **operator**: Determines whether *all* or *any* of the conditions must be satisfied for the comparison.
+- **operator**: Determines whether *all* or *any* of the conditions must be satisfied.

 Inputs
 ------